alan-turing-institute/DTBase/dtbase/ingress/README.md

 - *`SENSOR_OPENWEATHERMAPHISTORICAL`*: Define the sensor as detailed by the `/sensor/insert-sensor` API endpoint.
 This sensor is for the historical data API.
 - *`SENSOR_OPENWEATHERMAPFORECAST`*: Same as previous sensor but for forecasting.

 These constants are dictionaries and define the sensor type and sensor payloads.
-The payload for entering sensor-readings is built in the `get_data` method.
+The payload for entering sensor-readings is built in the `get_service_data` method.

 ### 2. OpenWeatherDataIngress

 We then write a custom class that inherits from `BaseIngress`.
 There are a number of `_*` methods that are used to handle different combinations of start and end dates given by the user.
 A lot of this complexity comes from there being two different APIs.

-The important method is the `get_data`.
+The important method is the `get_service_data`.
 This method takes in `dt_from` and `dt_to` arguments to define when the user wants to extract information from the API.
 There is then some specific preprocessing to get the exact data we want from the API.

 Finally, we return data in a very specific format: